Inertial Newton Algorithms Avoiding Strict Saddle Points: Asymptotic Behavior of the Solutions of DIN

-\begin{theorem} Suppose that Assumption~\ref{ass::isolated} holds for $\J$, then for almost any initialization, the corresponding solution of \eqref{eq::DIN} does not converge to a point in $\ma_{<0}$. \end{theorem} Before proving the theorem, the following corollary is an immediate consequence suited for practical applications. \begin{corollary} Assume that $\J$ is a twice continuously differentiable Morse function.
-Assume also that $\J$ is coercive (i.e., that $\lim_{\Vert\theta\Vert\to\infty}\J(\theta)=+\infty$).
-Then for any initialization the associated solution of \eqref{eq::DIN} converges.
-Moreover, let $(\theta_0,\psi_0)$ be a non-degenerate random variable on $\R^P\times\R^P$, and let $(\theta,\psi)$ be the solution of \eqref{eq::DIN} initialized at $(\theta_0,\psi_0)$ and converging to $(\theta^\star,\psi^\star)\in\R^P\times\R^P$.
-Then with probability one with respect to the draw of $(\theta_0,\psi_0)$, $\theta^\star$ is a local minimizer of $\J$. \end{corollary} This corollary states in particular that for a coercive Morse function, we can pick an initialization sampled from a non-degenerate distribution on $\R^P\times\R^P$, for example a Gaussian or uniform distribution, and with probability one, the first coordinate of the limit of the solution (with respect to the initialization) is a local minimizer of $\J$. \begin{proof}[Proof of Corollary~\ref{cor::dincor}] From \citet[Section 3.2]{castera2019inertial}, the coercivity of $\J$ guarantees that any solution of \eqref{eq::DIN} remains bounded, and thus from \citet{alvarez2002second}, any solution is converging.
-Then, the limit of any solution belongs to $\ma $.
-Let $(\theta_0,\psi_0)$ be a random variable sampled from a non-degenerate distribution on $\R^P\times\R^P$, by definition the support of the distribution has non-zero measure.
-In addition, according to Theorem~\ref{thm::MainResDIN}, the set of initializations such that the solutions of \eqref{eq::DIN} converge to $\ma_{<0}$ has zero measure.
-So, almost surely with respect to the random variable $(\theta_0,\psi_0)$, the solution of \eqref{eq::DIN} initialized at $(\theta_0,\psi_0)$ converges toward $\ma \setminus\ma_{<0}$.
-Finally, since $\J$ is a Morse function, $\ma \setminus\ma_{<0}$ is exactly the set of local minimizers. \end{proof} \begin{remark} We could state a more general (but more abstruse) result than Corollary~\ref{cor::dincor} which would not require the coercivity assumption but only that the set of initializations such that the associated solutions of \eqref{eq::DIN} converge has positive Lebesgue measure. \end{remark} We now introduce the main tool to prove Theorem~\ref{thm::MainResDIN}: the stable manifold theorem.
+\begin{theorem} Assume that $\J$ is a Morse function, then for almost any initialization, the corresponding solution of \eqref{eq::DIN} does not converge to a point in $\ma_{<0}$. \end{theorem} Before proving the theorem, the following corollary is a straightforward consequence suited for practical applications. \begin{corollary} Assume that $\J$ is a Morse function, is coercive (\textit{i.e.}, $\Vert\theta\Vert\to+\infty \implies \J(\theta)\to +\infty$), and that bounded solutions of \eqref{eq::DIN} converge.
+If the initialization $(\theta_0,\psi_0)$ is random\footnote{The distribution of $(\theta_0,\psi_0)$ must be absolutely continuous w.r.t. the Lebesgue measure, that is: for any set $\mathsf{I}\subset \R^P\times\R^P$ with zero Lebesgue measure, $\mathbb{P}((\theta_0,\psi_0)\in\mathsf{I})=0$.}, then the corresponding solution $(\theta,\psi)$ of \eqref{eq::DIN} converges and the limit of $\theta$ is almost surely a local minimizer of $\J$. \end{corollary} \begin{proof}[Proof of Corollary~\ref{cor::dincor}] From \cite[Section 3.2]{castera2019inertial}, the coercivity of $\J$ ensures that any solution of \eqref{eq::DIN} remains bounded, so by assumption for any initialization the solution of \eqref{eq::DIN} converges, and its limit is in $\ma$.
+Let $(\theta_0,\psi_0)$ be a random variable with absolutely continuous distribution w.r.t. the Lebesgue measure on $\R^P\times\R^P$.
+According to Theorem~\ref{thm::MainResDIN}, the set $\mathsf{I}_{<0}$ of initializations such that the corresponding solution $(\theta,\psi)$ of \eqref{eq::DIN} converges to $\ma_{<0}$ has zero measure, so by absolute continuity of the distribution, the probability to sample $(\theta_0,\psi_0)$ from $\mathsf{I}_{<0}$ is zero.
+Thus, with probability one, $(\theta,\psi)$ converges to $\ma \setminus\ma_{<0}$, which contain only minimizers of $\J$ since $\J$ is a Morse function. \end{proof} Note that the coercivity assumption in Corollary~\ref{cor::dincor} is only used to ensure the boundedness of solutions of \eqref{eq::DIN}.
+We now introduce the main tool to prove Theorem~\ref{thm::MainResDIN}: the stable manifold theorem.